 Salsa really isn’t hard to make.
 It’s just one of those things you have to tinker with until you get it right (for your family, everyone’s salsa tastes vary, methinks).
 And I think we’re totally there.
 But, then again, we like to change it up, sometimes, too.
 But these are our go-to quick and easy […]

+How should you use olive oil?
+And are there times when you should not use it?
 Olive oil is delicious and healthy when used in many ways—from flavoring your salad greens to preventing wrinkles on your face.
 It’s full of natural antioxidants, vitamins A, D and E, flaconoids and polyphenols.
-But, unfortunately olive oil has a bad side, too.
-Lately it’s gotten a bad reputation as being scam-worthy, meaning you need […]
+But, unfortunately olive oil has […]

 We’ve been getting some beautiful rainbow carrots in our CSA box lately (ours are purple, yellow, orange and some are a bit chartreuse).
 So the kids and I have been enjoying julienned carrots dipped in yogurt a lot.
 We decided to make an extra special dip last week from our fun book, The Outrageously Big Activity, Play and […]

 I made this absolutely delicious caramelized onion-based marinara sauce somewhat by accident.
 I usually have a ton of Slow Cooker Marinara on-hand either on the canning shelf or in the freezer.
 But somehow I depleted my stock over the holidays without realizing it.
 And I had all the ingredients for lasagna out and ready to […]

 ups of puree.
 Which is cool, because that’s about the amount of puree in a large can of pumpkin.
 You could totally substitute canned pumpkin in this recipe for an easier version.

 Apparently there’s been some sort of pumpkin spice syrup shortage at Starbucks, but I haven’t noticed, because I can make my own!